Chromebook Care

 When Care Fails...

 If all of your efforts to care for a Chromebook fail and breakage happens, your child's school guidance office is the point of contact to initiate the processes that respond to the breakage.
 The guidance office will connect with the Technology Department to evaluate the state of the Chromebook.
-If the damage requires repair or replacement and the Chromebook is covered by insurance, the Technology Department will work with the insurance company to get the repair or replacement done.
-If the damage requires repair or replacement and there is no insurance coverage, the district business office will make arrangements with the parent/guardian for payment.
+If the damage requires repair or replacement and the Chromebook is covered by a protection plan, the Technology Department will work with the insurance company to get the repair or replacement done.
+If the damage requires repair or replacement and there is no protection plan coverage, the district business office will make arrangements with the parent/guardian for payment.